-If mode is CONNECT or POLL, then setting is address: port, where:
+If mode is CONNECT or POLL, then setting is address:port, where:

-- address is the machine to attempt to connect to (the machine running the RIDE client).
-Valid values are: - the host/DNS name of a machine running the RIDE client - the IPv4 address of a machine running the RIDE client - the IPv6 address of a machine running the RIDE client - port is the TCP port to connect to
+- address is the destination address to attempt to connect to (the machine/interface running the RIDE client).
+Valid values are: - the host/DNS name of a machine/interface running the RIDE client - the IPv4 address of a machine/interface running the RIDE client - the IPv6 address of a machine/interface running the RIDE client - port is the TCP port to connect to

-If mode is CONNECT, then setting is filename, where:
+If mode is CONFIG, then setting is filename, where:

 • filename is the fully-qualified path to, and name of, a .ini configuration file containing name-value pairs related to mode, certificate details, and so on.
-For a sample .ini configuration file, see Appendix B.
+The default value for setting is ride.ini (for more information on the .ini configuration file, see Section 3.3).